ckdenouden/AVO-NG/Readme.md

 ### :bookmark: In-Game MCM options

-AVO-NG has all it's MCM options pre-configured via MCM recorder.
+AVO-NG has no required MCM options to be selected.
 If you wish to change any settings, you can do so.

 ### :horse_racing: Starting the Game